gear-foundation/gear-wiki/docs/examples/marketplace.md

 Gear also [provides](https://github.com/gear-tech/gear-js/tree/master/apps/marketplace) an example implementation of the [NFT Marketplace's](https://marketplace.gear-tech.io/) user interface to demonstrate its interaction with smart contracts in the Gear Network.

+ You can watch a video on how to get the NFT Marketplace application up and running and its capabilities here: **https://youtu.be/RdlWUkxlmV4**.

 ## Logic
 The contract state:
 ```rust